 - Medellín vs Santa Marta – Medellín versus a smaller coastal city in Colombia.

 In our city comparisons, Medellín ties with some larger cities like Mexico City, Lima and Bogotá.
 These larger cities have more things to do, more restaurants, more shopping, more education options and more employment options.
-But Medellín still compares well with is lower cost of living, very good climate and good healthcare.
+But Medellín still compares well with is lower cost of living, good climate and good healthcare.

 5 Reasons Why the Retirement Publications Get Medellín and Colombia Wrong